 Course Description

-AP Calculus AB - Experienced: Thelvie Cullins, Jr.
+AP Calculus AB - Combined: Thelvie Cullins, Jr.

 Thelvie Cullins, Jr. – School for the Talented and Gifted at Yvonne A. Ewell Townview Magnet Center in Dallas ISD

-AP Calculus AB for Teachers Experienced with AP
+AP Calculus AB -Combined (New and Experienced Teachers)

 He has experience teaching high school students all levels of math including AP Calculus AB and BC at the School for the Talented and Gifted at Yvonne A. Ewell Townview Magnet Center in Dallas ISD, presently ranked as the best high school in Texas and the sixth best high school in the nation.